All Products

 Document Center

-This topic describes how to configure an Secure Access Service Edge (SASE) connector to connect to your corporate intranet.
-You can also integrate Global Accelerator (GA) to provide your globally distributed employees with fast, stable, and secure access to internal corporate applications.
+Configure an Alibaba Cloud Secure Access Service Edge (SASE) connector to connect your corporate intranet and integrate with Global Accelerator (GA), providing globally distributed employees with fast, stable, and secure access to internal applications.

 Prerequisites

-• You have activated Secure Access Service Edge (SASE).
+• You have activated Alibaba Cloud Secure Access Service Edge (SASE).

-• You have an Alibaba Cloud account and the required permissions to manage SASE, GA, VPC, and ECS.
+• You have an Alibaba Cloud account with the required permissions to manage SASE, Global Accelerator (GA), VPC, and ECS.

 • The SASE client is installed on employee devices in the acceleration region.